Home Schedule Abstracts Venue Japanese

 • Experimental verification through weak measurement

-• 3.
-Quantum Rabi Model
+3. Quantum Rabi Model

-• Spectral analysis of the quantum Rabi model as a self-adjoint operator
+• Spectral analysis of the quantum Rabi model

 • Applications to quantum simulations

-• 4.
-Quantum Walks
+4. Quantum Walks

 • Spectral theory and scattering theory

-• 5.
-Quantum Computing
+5. Quantum Computing

-• Experimental demonstration of Ozawa inequality
+• Experimental test of the Ozawa inequality

 • Fundamental theory of qubits and quantum gates